CuttingEEG/EEG100Manifesto/docs/responsibility.md

   /// html | li

     <input type='checkbox' checked name="pledge_3_1_6" class="data-input" />
-    educating colleagues and trainees about risks in hardware, software, modeling, and data interpretation, advocating for safe, fair, and sustainable neurotechnology.
+    educating colleagues and trainees about hardware, software, modeling, and data interpretation risks, advocating for safe, fair, and sustainable neurotechnology.
   ///
   /// html | li

     <input type='checkbox' checked name="pledge_3_1_7" class="data-input" />
-    disclosing and minimizing any conflicts of interest, and will not endorse or profit from EEG products lacking evidence-based grounding.
+    disclosing and minimizing conflicts of interest, and will not endorse or profit from EEG products lacking evidence-based grounding.
   ///
   /// html | li

     <input type='checkbox' checked name="pledge_3_1_8" class="data-input" />
-    not collecting EEG or neural data without explicit consent, nor pass them on to third parties or merge them with other data sources without proper authorization.
+    not collecting EEG or neural data without explicit consent, nor passing them on to third parties or merging them with other data sources without proper authorization.
   ///
   /// html | li

     <input type='checkbox' checked name="pledge_3_1_9" class="data-input" />
-    not contributing to the development of, or market any, neurotechnology whose main purpose is to circumvent a user’s control over their own information.
+    not contributing to the development of, or market any, neurotechnology whose primary purpose is to circumvent a user’s control over their information.
   ///
   /// html | li